benjaminsampica/DynamoLeagueBlazor/README.md

 # Introduction

+### April 8th, 2023 This repository is archived and no further fixes or features will be worked on.
+After five years, the leagues effort has outgrown how much fun it is, weighed against our continued evolving lives and other hobbies :).

 Dynamo League is a fantasy football league based off the Yahoo fantasy football league with heavily customized rule sets.
 It is comprised of two separate stand-alone applications - a client UI written using Blazor WebAssembly and an API server written using ASP.NET Core.